 During the Pre-Open Session, Authorized Traders may enter Orders (including Quotes) which may be modified and canceled during the session.
 Orders will be time-stamped and queued until the end of the Pre-Open Session.
 During the Pre-Open Session, pre-existing Good-till-Cancelled (GTC) and Good-for-Day (DAY) Orders may be modified or canceled.
 Market Orders will not be accepted during the Pre-Open Session.
 Any Order with a Time in Force Condition of FOK or IOC would also be rejected during the Pre-Open Session.
 See Chapter IV, Section 3 of the Rulebook for Order types and Time in Force Conditions.

 Orders submitted during the Pre-Open Session shall remain in the Order Book unmatched until the Uncross occurs at the beginning of the Open Session.
 During the Pre-Open Session, the market is transparent; all submitted and /or modified Orders with associated volume are disseminated to subscribers of market data.

-Implied Orders are not calculated or disseminated during the Pre-Open Session.
+*****

 The Uncross